TedMartins/TedMartins/README.md

 ## `<MyDeploys />`

-To organize the things better, all the challenges and small projects are within the following repository:
+To organize the things better, some challenges and small projects are within the following repository:

 ```sh
 https://github.com/TedMartins/tedmartins.github.io/tree/main/challenges
 ```

-You can also see some of my tests scripts in CodePen:
+You can also see some of my test scripts in CodePen:

 ```
 https://codepen.io/tedmartins